Sjwarner516/dailyassignments/HTMLCSS.3.4/instructions.md

 <input type="text" placeholder="Enter Name">
 ```

 You can also have text right by your text box that when clicked on will make the assigned input selected.
-Add the for attribute with the same name as the ID of the input like so:
+Add the+ for attribute with the same name as the ID of the input like so:

 ```html
 <label for="firstName">First Name: </label>